Learn how to make delicious and flavorful vegetable sambar in the traditional way.

 Traditional south Indian sambar recipe can be made with one or combination of many vegetables.
 Depending on the region and community, the vegetables used in this recipe varies.

-Most popular combination of vegetables used in sambar recipe are
+Most popular combination of vegetables used in vegetable sambar recipe are

 - drumsticks